JoshAshby/joshashby.github.io/README.md

 ### Photography Page

-The workflow for the photography page is still a work in progress and I try to figure out the best way to make it scale with my somewhat iPad/mobile based workflow.
+The workflow for the photography page is still a work in progress as I try to figure out the best way to make it scale with my somewhat iPad/mobile based workflow.
 It's modeled after [Brandur's setup](https://github.com/brandur/sorg/blob/cbd52b385f8962be49ee52e8d15a05efb1c7783a/docs/photographs.md) but with some changes such as not being backed by dropbox.